chombo-discharge/chombo-discharge/doc/sphinx/source/ConvectionSolvers.rst

 Selecting solvers
 _________________

 In PlasmaC, solvers are selected at run-time by providing appropriate input parameters.
+Currently, we support

+* Scharfetter-Gummel scheme
-Currently, we support the Scharfetter-Gummel scheme and a Godunov method which computes fluxes by finding the slope-limited face states.
+* Godunov's method which computes fluxes by finding the slope-limited face states.

+In PlasmaC, there are two versions of the Godunov method.
+One of these (``cdr.godunov``) is used directly from Chombo, and the other is an optimized version that does not e.g. allow computation of transverse slopes.
+For most users, these two fill feel identical, but the Chombo solver has capabilities for extrapolation in time, allowing second-order single-stage methods.
+The other solver ``cdr.muscl``, is much more lightweight and will be preferred by most users.

   These solvers are selected by modifying the input parameters:

 .. literalinclude:: links/cdr_layout.options

 In the above, ``which_solver`` specifies the solver that user wants.
 For the Scharfetter-Gummel scheme, there are no further options.
 For the Godunov methods, the user may also choose the way the hybrid advective divergence is computed in boundary cells by modifying ``cdr_gdnv.divF_nc``.
-For this class, the user may also turn off the slope limiting by modifying ``limit_slopes``, but this is not recommended.
+For this class, the user may also turn off the slope limiting by modifying ``limit_slopes``, and use the central slopes instead.

 Solver operator splitting
 _________________________